-In August, CR coils prices increased following the increase in the prices of the HR coils.
-In September and October CR coils prices followed the same trend as that of the HR coils.
-In November, the CR prices followed similar trends as HR prices.
-In December, the CR coil prices followed the HR coil prices.
 In January 2018, the CR prices followed similar trends as that of HR prices.
 In Feb 2018, the CR coils prices followed the HR coils price trends in domestic as well as international market.
 In March 2018, the CR coils prices followed the HR coils price trends in domestic as well as in the international market.
 In April, the CR coils followed the HR coils trends.
 In May, international CR prices remained flat due to tepid demand.
 Domestic prices increased due to rise in demand owing to lower inventories.
 International CR coil prices declined in June on back of decline of 5% in International HR prices.
 Domestic CR prices remained stable, mirroring HR prices trend.
 In July, international CR prices rose on the back of rise in international HR prices.
 Domestic CR prices remained stable in August.
+In September, International CR coil prices declined on back of declining international HR prices.
+Domestic CR prices increased during the month, following the same trend as that of the HR coils.